With summer coming to an end in Elk River, now is a great time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then take a look at your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s moldy, you can freshen it by pouring thinned bleach through the tube to clean the line.
+Then take a look at your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s scummy, you can sanitize it by flowing thinned bleach through the tube to sanitize the line.
 Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Home Comfort Heating & Air can make your unit more efficient and help it last longer.
-We also have handy service agreements, so you won’t forget to schedule your annual tune-up!
+Annual air conditioner maintenance from Home Comfort Heating & Air can make your equipment more efficient and help it last longer.
+We also have convenient service agreements, so you won’t forget to plan your regular tune-up!